apache/flink/docs/content/docs/deployment/elastic_scaling.md

   - [`execution.batch.adaptive.auto-parallelism.min-parallelism`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-min-parallelism): The lower bound of allowed parallelism to set adaptively.
   - [`execution.batch.adaptive.auto-parallelism.max-parallelism`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-max-parallelism): The upper bound of allowed parallelism to set adaptively.
 The default parallelism set via [`parallelism.default`]({{< ref "docs/deployment/config" >}}) or `StreamExecutionEnvironment#setParallelism()` will be used as upper bound of allowed parallelism if this configuration is not configured.
   - [`execution.batch.adaptive.auto-parallelism.avg-data-volume-per-task`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-avg-data-volume-per-ta): The average size of data volume to expect each task instance to process.
 Note that when data skew occurs, or the decided parallelism reaches the max parallelism (due to too much data), the data actually processed by some tasks may far exceed this value.
-  - [`execution.batch.adaptive.auto-parallelism.default-source-parallelism`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-default-source-paralle): The default parallelism of data source.
+  - [`execution.batch.adaptive.auto-parallelism.default-source-parallelism`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-default-source-paralle): The default parallelism of data source or the upper bound of source parallelism to set adaptively.
+The upper bound of allowed parallelism set via [`execution.batch.adaptive.auto-parallelism.max-parallelism`]({{< ref "docs/deployment/config" >}}#execution-batch-adaptive-auto-parallelism-max-parallelism) will be used if this configuration is not configured.
+If the upper bound of allowed parallelism is also not configured, the default parallelism set via [`parallelism.default`]({{< ref "docs/deployment/config" >}}) or `StreamExecutionEnvironment#setParallelism()` will be used instead.

 - Avoid setting the parallelism of operators: